 Main Subheading

 Compounds, on the other hand, are substances formed when two or more different types of atoms chemically bond together in a fixed ratio.
 Water (H₂O), table salt (NaCl), and methane (CH₄) are all examples of compounds.
-The key here is that the atoms are chemically bonded, meaning they share or exchange electrons to form a stable arrangement.
+Day to day, the key here is that the atoms are chemically bonded, meaning they share or exchange electrons to form a stable arrangement.
 This bonding creates entirely new substances with properties distinct from those of the original elements.
 The properties of water, for example, are drastically different from the properties of hydrogen and oxygen gases.

 Comprehensive Overview